morbar/public/README.md

 # public

-All my substantive code is commercial currently unable to make it public.
+All my substantive code is commercial currently and I unable to make it public.

 I attach a screenshot below of a readme.md file from one of my repositries.